mebusy/notes/dev_notes/GoInPractice70Tech.md

 ```

  - A look through the stack trace gives a few clues about what happened, but the real underlying cause isn’t clear.
- - If you add the –race flag onto the testing call, Go instru- ments for race conditions, and the information you receive is much more helpful:
+ - If you add the `–race` flag onto the testing call, Go instru- ments for race conditions, and the information you receive is much more helpful:
+ - `go test -bench Oops -race -cpu=1,2,4`

 ```
 WARNING: DATA RACE